IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dd>SSO is an acronym for Single sign-on.
 SSO allows a user to log in with the same credentials (usually, but not always, ID and password) to one of several software systems, such as apps or websites.
 SSO allows the user to log in once to multiple applications or sites using one set of credentials.
 With SSO, websites/apps do not have to maintain their own authentication systems.</dd>

 <dt class="jump-anchor" id="gl-subscription-id">Subscription ID</dt>
-<dd>In the context of client-side token generate (CSTG), the subscription ID is one of the two values issued to publishers as their UID2 credentials.
+<dd>For server-side publisher integrations, the subscription ID is one of the two values issued to publishers as their UID2 credentials.
 For details, see <a href="../getting-started/gs-credentials#subscription-id-and-public-key">Subscription ID and Public Key</a>.</dd>
-<dd> (**GWH_SW KK KT need review on two new definitions subscription ID and public key please.)**</dd>

 <dt class="jump-anchor" id="gl-transparency-and-control-portal">Transparency and Control Portal</dt>
 <dd>The UID2 Transparency and Control Portal is a user-facing website, <a href="https://www.transparentadvertising.com/">https://www.transparentadvertising.com/</a>, that allows consumers to opt out of UID2 at any time.</dd>